Is your handbag full of too much 'stuff'?

 3 | ORGANISE INTO CATEGORIES

 I like to organise my handbag using colourful pouches.
-Not only do they contain all those smaller items so they're not floating around the bottom of the bag, they also make life that little bit easier and stress-free as I know what belongs where, and exactly where to find the item I need.
+They contain all those smaller items so they're not floating around the bottom of the bag.
+Plus they make life that little bit easier as I know what belongs where, and exactly where to find the item I need.
 No more stressful rummaging through every pocket!

 Consider ways you could organise the contents of your bags into easy-to-find categories.
-Whether you use pouches, zip-lock bags, or even small pencil-cases, it'll make it so much easier to find different items.
+Whether you use pouches, zip-lock bags, or even small pencil-cases, they'll be so much easier to find different items.

 4 | DO REGULAR CLEAR-OUTS

-A regular handbag clear-out is the best way to keep the clutter from building - just like a child's school bag needs to be unpacked and refilled each day, so does a handbag, so it's a good idea to think of it this way.
+A regular handbag clear-out is the best way to keep the clutter from building - just like a child's school bag needs to be unpacked and refilled each day, so does a handbag!

 Literally, it should only take a minute or two to clear out anything that doesn't belong and restock any items that are running low (i.e. tissues, band-aids, wipes).
 You can use my free checklist to either keep directly in your handbag, or in a safe place near where you do the bag clear-outs, so you know exactly what should be in there.